renatosilveira99/Go-Finances-Web/README.md

 # Go-Finances-Web

 Go-Finances is a web application designed to handle financial data by uploading CSV files and performing balance calculations based on the transactions provided in these files.

+**Note:** This project must run alongside the [Go-Finances API](https://github.com/renatosilveira99/go-finances-api) to function properly.

 ## Features